 IBM Rational ClearCase is a version control, workspace management, parallel development support, and build automation solution developed by IBM.
-The ClearCase client plugin is available on Linux and Windows for accessing a ClearCase server.
+Use the ClearCase client plugin on Linux and Windows to access a ClearCase server.

 Using GNU Diffutils with ClearCase

 You can use the GNU Diffutils tool With ClearCase to compare files and activities:

 - Download Diffutils and extract it to a directory in your PATH.

 - Select Edit > Preferences > Version Control > ClearCase.